 Buying a Sewing Machine

-When it’s time to buy a sewing machine, the buyer can be nearly overwhelmed by all the decisions.
-Some of the choices–straight stitch or zigzag stitch, stretch and fancy stitches, portable or cabinet model machine, regular duty or heavy duty, open arm or flat bed, mechanical or electronic, expensive or inexpensive, new or used, and on and on.
+When it’s time to buy a sewing machine, buyers can be nearly overwhelmed by all the decisions: straight stitch or zigzag stitch, stretch and fancy stitches, portable or cabinet model machine, regular duty or heavy duty, open arm or flat bed, mechanical or electronic, expensive or inexpensive, new or used?

 Where to Begin

-Use this checklist as a guide when considering the factors that should influence the kind of sewing machine to buy:
+Use this checklist as a guide when considering the factors that should influence the kind of sewing machine you buy:

 What kind of sewing do you plan to do?